-In counting votes on the proposal to ratify the selection of the independent registered public accounting firm, abstentions and broker non-votes will have no effect on the outcome of this proposal.
+In counting votes on the proposal to ratify the selection of the independent registered public accounting firm and on the proposal to approve the Citizens Financial Services, Inc. 2023 Employee Stock Purchase Plan, abstentions and broker non-votes will have no effect on the outcome of either proposal.